-Deputy Principal's Role (Main School and Sixth Form)
+Director of School's Role (Main School and Sixth Form)

-The Deputy Principals, in conjunction with other Deputy Principals, have responsibility for:-
+The Director of School, in conjunction with other Directors, has responsibility for:-

-- Leadership and management of all aspects of the school's work, including provision for children and young people with SEND. - Keeping the Academy Advisors informed about SEND issues. - Working closely with the SENDCO/Assistant SENDCOs. - The deployment of all SEND personnel within the school. - Monitoring and reporting to the Academy Advisors about the implementation of the Academy's SEND policy and the effects of inclusion policies across Gosforth Academy as a whole.
+- Leadership and management of all aspects of the school's work, including provision for children and young people with SEND. - Keeping the Trustees informed about SEND issues. - Working closely with the SENDCO/Assistant SENDCOs. - The deployment of all SEND personnel within the school. - Monitoring and reporting to the governors about the implementation of the Academy's SEND policy and the effects of inclusion policies across Gosforth Academy as a whole.